comp110-lytle/comp110/site/exercises/ex00_hello_world.md

 </div>
 </div> -->

-Let's reveal at what is going on in this little snippet!
+Let's reveal what is going on in this little snippet!
 First, the line `if __name__ == "__main__":` is a special kind of statement called a _conditional statement_ you'll learn about in a few weeks.
 The effect it has here is when you run this program in the "Run" tab, the indented code beneath the `if` statement will be evaluated.
 However, when you load this program in the REPL of the "Interact" tab, the code beneath the `if` statement _will not_ be run.
 This gives us the best of both worlds.

 Next, under the `if` statement, you added some nested function calls.
 The innermost function call is `input("What is your name? ")`.
 The `input` function is a [Python built-in](https://docs.python.org/3/library/functions.html#input) that prompts the user of a program for a textual input, waits for the user to enter some text and once the user does, the function call expression to `input` evaluates to the `str` of text the user typed in.
 For the sake of simplifying the explanation, let's assume that you typed in the `"Campers"` when prompted for a name.